 When I was in High School (back in the 90’s) I was introduced to the concept of improvisation, It was a full semester and we learned improv games and at the end of the semester put on a show at school.
 I loved it.
 It was something that I didn’t know that i needed in my life.
 At the time i thought that it was all about fun and just having a fun time.
 This was true, It was fun.
 And after the semester was over that was it.
 No more improv for me.
 So I started seeking it out.
 I found a club at the mesa arts center that was doing an improv show and joined.
 It became something that I did every week.
 But again it was just about having fun and doing corny, and to be honest, really bad improv.
-My life changed when I moved to San Diego and joined the cast of the National Comedy Theatre.
+My life changed when I moved to San Diego and joined the cast of the Neighborhood Comedy Theatre.

 At NCT I became part of an improv family, and a teacher with their High School League.
 The League was everything that I had experience before, teaching kids improv games and giving them an opportunity to have fun.
 But, it was SO MUCH MORe than just that.
 The program taught High school age kids responsibility, critical thinking, active listening, acceptance, trust and self confidence.
 We also taught high school kids the theories and fundamentals of the art of improvisational acting, which teaches about active agreement and supporting the work of your partners.
 Basically improv teaches you how to be a better human being and the side effect of it is hilarious comedy.